Content Map Terms

 • Fatigue or exhaustion

-• Mpox sores usually last between 2 to 3 weeks.
+Mpox sores usually last between 2 to 3 weeks.
 The sores change in appearance over time from raised spots to small blisters filled with fluid.
-They eventually form a scab and fall off
+They eventually form a scab and fall off.

-If you have been exposed to mpox
+If you are exposed to mpox

 If you have had contact with a person with known or suspected mpox, please monitor for symptoms.
 Symptoms can develop within 5 days to 3 weeks after exposure.

-Public health is reaching out to known contacts of the cases at risk of developing the infection.
 Public health does not use pre-recorded or automated calls to notify individuals of infections or possible exposure to mpox or other communicable diseases.

 If you become ill